harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How do I find node and plan execution ids of a pipeline execution?

 Node and plan execution ids may be required to fetch details about an execution and query the API for results.
-Plan execution id is specific to a pipeline execution and can be found in the url of the pipeline execution /executions/R0CWuTW8T6Gl7BcshaJpxQ
+Plan execution id is specific to a pipeline execution and can be found in the url of the pipeline execution.
+For example: `/executions/R0CWuTW8T6Gl7BcshaJpxQ`

 Node execution id is specific to a stage and can be fetched from the list of API calls with a filter `stageNodeId`.
 Below is a sample API call that uses the `stageNodeId`